Student contract 2022-23

 If you are taking up a place with the University for entry after 1 August 2023 the student contract for 2023-24 will apply.

-If you need to refer to previous year's student contracts or view the changes from the most recent contract, choose one of the links below:
+If you need to refer to previous year's student contracts, choose one of the links below:

 - Student contract 2017-18